ndjinga/SOLVERLAB/README.md

     - click on the SOLVERLAB icon to launch SOLVERLAB module window
     - or use the SALOME python shell to run SOLVERLAB python scripts.

+More details on the SOLVERLAB module of SALOME can be found [here](CoreFlows/gui/doc/index.rst).

 Standalone compilation from sources
 -----------------------------------
 However the SALOME binary file can be very large (up to 5GB).
 Compilation of SOLVERLAB from source files can provide a faster alternative using less disk and memory space.